 During my freshman year in college, our college basketball team (which I was a member of) was one of the worst in the league of teams we played.
-With the exception of an exhibition game which we barely won, I don’t remember us winning any games during my freshman year.
+With the exception of an exhibition game that we barely won, I don’t remember us winning any games during my freshman year.
 In my sophomore year, while we still ended up with a losing season, our number of games won increased significantly and the games we did lose, the points difference was much lower on average compared to the previous year.
 These years gave me lessons on the true meaning of unconditional self-acceptance.

-Looking back, I was able to identify a significant factor that helped us as a team become more competitive, and that factor was this; we had collectively and openly become more accepting and appreciative of how much more better the other teams on our schedule were, compared to us.
-I remember how we would complain among ourselves, every time the coach reminded us that we were going up against more athletic teams and that we needed rely mostly on our fundamentals.
-We would discuss among ourselves in his absence, and the consensus was clear, we found it insulting and demeaning that he had declared that the other teams on our schedule to be more athletic than we were, even though we knew it was true.
-It wasn’t after back to back humbling defeats that our attitudes changed and reflected on our style of play in the following season.
+Looking back, I was able to identify a significant factor that helped us as a team become more competitive.
+The factor was this; we had collectively and openly became more accepting and appreciative of how much better the other teams on our schedule were compared to us.
+I remember how we would complain among ourselves every time our coach reminded us we were going up against more athletic teams and we needed to rely mostly on our fundamentals.
+We discussed us among ourselves in his absence and the consensus was clear, we found it insulting and demeaning that he had declared the other teams on our schedule to be more athletic than we were, even though we knew it was true.
+It wasn’t after back to back humbling defeats that our attitudes changed, and we reflected on our style of play in the following season.